 sudo add-apt-repository ppa:webupd8team/indicator-kdeconnect sudo apt update sudo apt install kdeconnect indicator-kdeconnect

-On GNOME, you can install the MConnect extension from the official GNOME extensions website.
+On GNOME, you can install the MConnect extension from Github.
 It works similarly to the Unity extension, but it looks a little different.

 KDE Connect Android app